zmitchell/tinkering.xyz/content/optimization-story.md

 Calculating CD no longer dominates the execution time, so I moved my focus to diagonalization.
 I knew that my Hamiltonian matrix was [symmetric](https://en.wikipedia.org/wiki/Symmetric_matrix), so I wondered if there were diagonalization algorithms that could take advantage of this.
 Fortunately NumPy has one built in: `eigh`.
 Unfortunately it didn't seem to make much of a difference (within measurement error on my laptop).
 I suspect that there may be a bigger difference on a larger matrix.

 I wondered again whether NumPy was adding some overhead.
-One of the things that makes NumPy so fast is that parts of it are wrappers around [LAPACK](https://en.wikipedia.org/wiki/LAPACK) and [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms), which are industry standard libraries for efficient linear algebra algorithms and operations respectively.
+One of the things that makes NumPy so fast is that parts of it are wrappers around [LAPACK](https://en.wikipedia.org/wiki/LAPACK) and [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms), which are industry standard libraries for efficient linear algebra algorithms and operations.
 In order to test out this hypothesis I decided to call the LAPACK diagonalization routine directly as made available by the `scipy.lapack` module.
-The LAPACK routine used by `eig` is called SGEEV.
+The LAPACK routine used by `eig` is called DGEEV.
 Yeah, it's cryptic.

-A tricky detail here is that LAPACK is written in FORTRAN, so it consumes and returns arrays with FORTRAN-ordering (column-major) rather than C-ordering (row-major), so you need to handle conversion between the two.
+A tricky detail here is that LAPACK is written in FORTRAN, so it expects and returns arrays with FORTRAN-ordering (column-major) rather than C-ordering (row-major), so you need to handle conversion between the two.
 Fortunately my Hamiltonian is symmetric so the FORTRAN ordering is actually identical to the C-ordering.
 This isn't the case for the return values, though.

 This is what the new diagonalization code looks like:
 ```python